Mumbai Travel Advice

 Crime is not particularly high in Mumbai and could be classed as “moderate”.
 Indian government figures released in 2016 registered 6096 violent crimes, this equates to 33.1 cases per 100,000 people, this is compared to an Indian average across manor cities of 40.6 per 100,000 people.

 Petty crime such as pickpocketing, bag snatching and muggings do take place in Mumbai, like in any major city.
-It is advised to make sure that you are aware of your surrounding and that you do not venture out at night alone, or in an unknown area.
+The best travel advice for Mumbai is that it is advised to make sure that you are aware of your surrounding and that you do not venture out at night alone, or in an unknown area.

 Poverty does play a major part in the crime issues that Mumbai has and can be a bit of a shock if you have never seen begging before.
 It is estimated that up to 40% of the population of Mumbai live in the cities slums.
 Begging is an issue in Mumbai, like other major cities in India.
 It is said that much of the begging is "organised" and is targeted towards foreign tourists and is prevalent in areas with high tourist footfall, such as important monuments, religious and spiritual sites, and shopping areas.
 It is also not uncommon to have begers at traffic lights.